-Be sure to ask your vet to breakdown the costs of your dog’s surgery to understand what’s included.
-Remember that spaying or neutering your puppy is entirely cost-effective, and prevents you from caring for unwanted litters.
+Ask your vet to break down the costs of your dog’s surgery.
+Remember that spaying or neutering your puppy is entirely cost-effective, and prevents you from caring for an unwanted litter.

 Some pet owners also believe their dog’s personality will shift dramatically after the procedure.
 In truth, your dog will remain the same as they did before their surgery.
 They may lose some unwanted behavior, like spraying urine or aggression.

 Your vet will thoroughly explain the procedure, costs, preparations, and other important details with you before and after surgery.
 Make sure to withhold food from your furry friend the night or midnight before the procedure.

 Once your dog has had the procedure done, you can make their post-op recovery easy by following your vet’s instructions.
 Here are some helpful tips you can follow:

 When you consult with your vet about the spaying/neutering process, be sure to ask any questions or concerns you may have.
 You should also be aware that spaying or neutering isn’t a miracle solution to your dog’s behavioral problems.

 If your dog has learned bad habits since puppyhood, they may need an obedience class or dog trainer to break those habits.
 We hope this blog helps you make informed decisions about your cuddly pup so that they continue to live happy, healthy lives!

 With tick season coming up, be sure to check out our blog, What To Do When You Find A Tick On Your Puppy to learn more on how to protect your furry friend!